wena04/Leetcode-and-Others/README.md

-# Anthony's Leetcode Practice
+# Anthony's Leetcode and Other Practice
-Using Python or Java to answer leet code problems to prep for tech interviews
+Using Python or Java to answer leet code and other problems to prep for tech interviews

 ##### [Easy Problems]()
 | # | Title | Solution | Time/Space Complexity | Methods/Notes | Date Completed |